linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Liquidity-Risk-Liquidity-Creation-and-Financial-Fragility.md

 work in Section I and derive the nature of the optimal financing contract in Section II.
 In Section III we explain how a bank can achieve the second-best outcome.
 Our model has a number of implications, which we explore in Section IV.
 We relate the paper to the literature in Section V, especially Diamond and Dybvig (1983) and Calomiris and Kahn (1991).
 We conclude in Section VI with a description of some of the many extensions to this model that are possible.

-# I. The Framework
+## I. The Framework

-# A. Projects
+## A. Projects

 Consider an economy with entrepreneurs and potential financiers.
 The economy lasts for two periods and three dates—date 0 to date 2.
 All agents have linear utility of consumption.
 Each entrepreneur has a project, which lasts for two periods.
 The project requires an investment of up to  \$1 at date 0.
-If an entrepreneur works on his project, it produces a riskless cash flow of \(C_t$  at date  $t$  (all amounts are per dollar invested).
+If an entrepreneur works on his project, it produces a riskless cash flow of $C_t$ at date $t$ (all amounts are per dollar invested).
 Investment in the project is observable and contractible: the entrepreneur cannot divert the funds to another use.
-There is also a storage opportunity that returns \)1 for every dollar invested.
+There is also a storage opportunity that returns $1 for every dollar invested.

-# B. Financing
+## B. Financing

 Entrepreneurs do not have money to finance their projects.
 There are many potential financiers with an endowment of one unit at date 0 and arbitrarily many other financiers with smaller endowments at each date.
 The exact distribution of endowment is not critical.

 The entrepreneur can raise money by issuing contracts (which for convenience only we shall call loans).
 We assume very little about the form of the contract other than that there is a required payment on a particular date or dates and the lender gets control rights over the asset if the entrepreneur defaults.
 This specification subsumes a contract in which the lender always has control rights since that is obtained by setting the required payment to infinity.
 So a contract specifies only repayments  $P_{t}$  that the borrower is required to make at date  $t$  (with repayments possibly contingent on the liquidity shock to the lender, which we shall describe shortly).

-# C. Relationship Lending
+## C. Relationship Lending

 The date 0 lender to a project, whom we shall call the relationship lender, develops specific skills in identifying the liquidation value of the assets: she has been in a relationship with the entrepreneur at an early